-+Lightweight systems and at the budget end of the market they are cheap to replace if damaged
+- They are lightweight systems, and at the budget end of the market they are cheap to replace if damaged.

 By contrast, a gear setup on a typical urban bike might feature a 40T front chainring and an 11-34T rear cassette, giving a narrower, higher geared range of gears suitable for typical town riding conditions.

 - Not advisable to change whilst stationary or to change through many gears in one shift.